Search Arizona Arrests & Criminal Records for Free: All Counties in AZ

 A screenshot from the National sex offender public website showing empty search criterion.

-Source: United States Department of Justice National Sex Offender Public Website19
+Source: United States Department of Justice National Sex Offender Public Website18

 There is also a national sex offender registry which can be used to search for Arizona sex offenders; however, it is best to start with the state site and then move on to the National Sex Offender Registry.

-Understanding Arizona Laws on Criminal Records & Arrest Records
+Understanding Arizona Laws on Criminal & Arrest Records

 Any criminal records in Arizona that are released must be in compliance with state and federal laws limiting what can be released, how it can be delivered and who can access the records.